 Under the Migration Act 1958 (Cth), only registered migration agents and certain exempt categories of people can give migration advice.
 The Legal Services Commission has a migration section and can provide advice about most types of visa applications other than student and skilled visas.
 The Migration Agents Registration Authority (MARA) has a register of Australian migration agents at https://www.mara.gov.au/.

-Australians seeking to enter into a same-sex marriage overseas will be able to apply for a Certificate of No Impediment to Marriage for the first time from 1st February 2012.
+Australians seeking to enter into a same-sex marriage overseas can apply for a Certificate of No Impediment to Marriage.

 More information is available on the Commonwealth government's Smart Traveller website.